SUPLA/supla-device/extras/examples/linux/README.md

     temperature: "/my_temperature"

-All keys are considered as JSON pointer when they start with "/", otherwise keys are expected to be named of parameter in the root structure.
+All keys are considered as JSON pointer when they start with "/", otherwise keys are expected to be name of parameter in the root structure.

 In order to access humidity or pressure values, you have to specify JSON pointer, because they are not in the root: